fncbook/fnc/chapter11/stiffness.md

 In general, the larger the stability region, the more generous the stability time step restriction will be.
 In the specific context of a semidiscretization of the heat equation, we observed that the eigenvalues of the Jacobian reached a distance $O(h^{-2})$ on the negative real axis.
 Consequently, any stability region that is bounded in the negative real direction will have a $\tau=O(h^2)$ restriction; only the leading constant will change.

-Hence it is desirable in stiff problems generally, and diffusion problems in particular, to have a stability region that is unbounded in at least the negative real direction.
+Hence, it is desirable in stiff problems generally, and diffusion problems in particular, to have a stability region that is unbounded in at least the negative real direction.

 ```{index} !
 A-stability and A(α)-stability
 ```